davism02/Data-Analyst-Project-3/README.md

-# Data-Analyst-Project-3
+## Data-Analyst-Project-3

 #Purpose
-The purpose of this project is to anlyze what factors which impact salaries in the field of data analytics and to use this information to create a website to assist job seekers in their research.
+The purpose of this project is to anlyze the factors which impact salaries in the field of data analytics and to use this information to create a website to assist job seekers in their research.

 Background & General Info